 CLICK "ORDER OF SERVICE" below and follow the Service Program.

-Sermon: "SEEN BY HEAVEN"-Rev. Doreen Forde, Interim Minister
+Sermon: "WHEN JESUS SHOWS, FAITH GROWS"-Rev. Doreen Forde, Interim Minister

 +